-Google shared drives (formerly known as Team Drives) are a feature in Google's G Suite.
-They offer shared space in Google Drive where teams can create, store, search, collaborate on, and have access to all their team-owned files.
-The difference between a shared drive and My Drive is that all data (files, folders, spreadsheets, forms, and presentations) are owned by the team/group and not an individual.
+Google shared drives are a feature in Google's G Suite.
+They offer shared space in Google Drive where teams can create, store, search, collaborate on, and access all their team-owned files.
+This document provides an overview of shared drives in U-M Google.

 Note: In general, we have found that Firefox is the best browser to use with Google Apps and Dragon.